At Southco, Great Design Hinges on DFMA

 For a number of reasons—including the possibility of making the hinge inexpensive enough to justify turning it into a new catalog product —the NPD team gave the go-ahead for manufacturing at the Honeoye Falls facility to run a DFMA pilot analysis on the hinge.
 Now the hunt was on for ways to lower costs, assembly costs in particular.

-A tactic of choice was Design for Manufacture and Assembly (DFMA)®, a rigorous design analysis methodology from Boothroyd Dewhurst, Inc. (Wakefield, RI).
+A tactic of choice was Design for Manufacture and Assembly (DFMA)®, a rigorous design analysis methodology from Boothroyd Dewhurst, Inc. (East Greenwich, RI).
 By using DFMA, the product development team was able to dramatically reduce assembly times and costs and eliminate several manufacturing operations so that Southco could make the hinge profitably while still meeting the customer’s requirements and stringent price targets.

 DFA and Cutting Costs